SmarterServices/IAM/README.md

 # Identity and Access Management (IAM)

-This project closely resembles the AWS IAM service, but is open sourced for the community to buid upon.
+This project closely resembles the AWS IAM service, but is open sourced for the community to build upon.
 IAM enables your to control access to your application level resources in a very granular manner.
 Identity and Access Management (IAM) is a service that helps securely control access to resources for users.
 IAM is used to control who can use which resources in a very granular fashion.

 # IAM ARNs

-Following AWS IAM ARNs(Amazon Resource Naming Format) we can sue something like ssrn(Smarter Services Resource Naming)
+Following AWS IAM ARNs(Amazon Resource Naming Format) we can use something like ssrn (SmarterServices Resource Naming)

   ssrn:product:service:region:account:resource